 I’ve been to London several times and have done most of the tourist things; except for one….
-I had never had High Tea in London.
+I had never had Afternoon Tea in London.

 Our afternoon tea was served in a formal and stuffy room where the Queen of England would fit right in.
 I, on the other hand with my jeans….But in my defense they were nice jeans and I was wearing a dressier (ish) shirt.
 And I did not meet the Queen, or Kate, or William or any of the royals that day.
 But I digress.

 The first order of the day was to choose a tea.
 I know the English like their tea, but I have never seen such a huge menu, all for tea.
 They all sounded good, but I ended up choosing some kind of energizing fruit tea.
 The name escapes me at the moment, but it was one of those cutesy names that caught my attention.
 And it was quite possibly the most fragrant and flavorful tea I have had – EVER!

 Next up, came the first round.
 And yes that tray is just for one person:

 Followed by two more courses.
 I lost track, but there must have been more than 20 of the little sandwiches with no crusts/dessert thingies.
 And of course there were also biscuits!